ServiceStack/Bundler/README.md

 Bundler uses the popular and well-tested javascript libraries in [node's package manager](http://npmjs.org/) for all minification and compilation.
 This enables it to generate faster and more up-to-date outputs than any other .NET wrapper solution which either uses old .NET ports of node.js or ruby implementations, or they have to invoke external out-of-process [IronRuby](http://www.ironruby.net/) and  JavaScript processes resulting in slower execution - consuming valuable iteration-time on each dev-cycle.

-  - It's easy to use! all `.bundle` files are plain text files which just lists the file names that make up each bundle
+  - It's easy to use!
+All **.bundle's** are plain text files which just contain the list file names that make up each bundle
+  - Includes VS.NET Integration!
+Saving any supported file auto-runs Bundler.
+Works seamlessly behind-the-scenes while you code
-  - All bundling is done at **compile time** with a build-step so no dependencies needed at runtime
+  - All bundling is done at **compile time**, by running a single `bundler.cmd` command so no dependencies needed at runtime
-  - Can be used with any website project (ie. not only .NET).
+  - Can be used with any website project (not only .NET).
 Includes a **windows** node.exe although all scripts work cross-platform
   - Includes a single C# **MvcBundler.cs** class with extension methods to seamlessly integrate it with any **ASP.NET MVC** website
   - Runs outside the context of your ASP.NET MVC website so client scripts can be re-compiled **without restarting** your C# project
   - Uses a self-contained **node.exe** for all compilation & minification - designed for maximum runtime and compile time performance
-  - Doesn't use any compiled dlls or .exe's (excl node.exe) and includes source code for everything so can easily be read and extended
+  - All node.js `.js` and MVC C# `.cs` src files used are in plain-text - so can be easily be followed, extended or customized

 ## Extremely fast at both Build and Runtime
 Bundler is extremely fast - uses Googles leading V8 JavaScript engine (inside node.exe).
 All build scripts use only *pure JavaScript* implementations (uglifyjs, coffee-script, clean-css, etc) allowing all compilation and minification to run in a single process.